Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The true random number service provided by the RANDOM.ORG website created by Mads Haahr samples atmospheric noise via radio tuned to an unused broadcasting frequency together with a skew correction algorithm due to John von Neumann.
 More background is available in the included vignette based on an essay by Mads Haahr.
 In its current form, the package offers functions to retrieve random integers, randomized sequences and random strings.

-BiasedUrn — by Agner Fog, a year ago
+BiasedUrn — by Agner Fog, 2 years ago

 Biased Urn Model Distributions